-(1) Past increases in hospital costs and in earnings
+(1) Past increases in hospital costs and in carnings

-Table A presents a summary comparison of the annual increases in daily hospital costs and the corresponding increases in wages that have occurred since 1954 and up through 1966.
+Table A presents a summary comparison of the annual increases in daily hospital costs and the corresponding increases in wages that have occurred since 1956 and up through 1968.

-The annual increases in earinings are based on those in covered employment under the old-age, survivors, and disability insurance system as indicated by first-quarter taxable wages, which by and large are not affected by the maximum taxable earnings base.
+The annual increases in earnings are based on those in covered employment under the old-age, survivors, and disability insurance system as indicated by first-quarter taxable wages, which by and large are not affected by the maximum taxable earnings base.
 The data on increases in hospital costs are based on a series of average daily expense per patient day (including not only room and board but also other inpatient charges and other expenditures of hospitals) prepared by the American Hospital Association.

-The annual increases in earnings fluctuated somewhat over the 10-year period up through 1963, although there were not very large deviations from the average annual rate of 4.0 percent; no upward or downward trend over the period is discernible.
-The annual increases in hospital costs likewise fluctuated from year to year during this period, around the average annual rate of 6.7 percent.
+The annual increases in earnings fluctuated somewhat over the 10-year period up through 1965, although there were some deviations from the average annual rate of 3.6 percent; no upward or downward trend over the period is discernible.
+The annual increases in hospital costs likewise fluctuated from year to year during this period, around the average annual rate of 6.8 percent.

-TABLE A .--- COMPARISON OF ANNUAL INCREASE IN HOSPITAL COSTS AND IN WAGES
+TABLE A .- COMPARISON OF ANNUAL INCREASE IN HOSPITAL COSTS AND IN WAGES